tmartial/Projet_SD/README.md

 Our software is a tool that can be used by the police to elaborate a photofit, or identikit picture (Portait-robot), based on the similarity between given pictures and the witness memories, of a person sought for a crime.

 ### Installation instructions
-Follow the tutorial " ... " to install the software and the proper environment to use it.
+Follow the tutorial " TUTORIAL_EETO_install_and_use.pdf " to install the software and the proper environment to use it.
 You have to refer to the section that corresponds to your work environments (Linus/Mac or Windows) If you already have the required packages installed on your machine, you don't have to go through the virtual environment steps.

+### How to use the EETO software
+You can refer to the same tutorial " TUTORIAL_EETO_install_and_use.pdf " as for the installation instructions, starting from page 4.

 ### Dependencies
 Please refer to requirements.txt for more detailed instructions.